Publications

 Private Placement Guidelines – A Lawyer’s Letter to a First Time Issuer

-The objective of Marc’s thinkpiece was creating a first-of-its kind template letter practicing attorneys could “borrow from”, to easily educate their inexperienced private placement clients about securities laws.
+Marc’s thinkpiece created a first-of-its kind template letter attorneys could adapt to easily educate inexperienced private placement clients about securities laws.

-An important section is headed “Why am I reading this letter”?
+Key section is “Why am I reading this letter”?
 The attention-riveting answer is so clients can avoid fines, penalties, civil liabilities, or having to refund their investors’ money if the deal doesn’t turn out well.

 The ABA’s Section of Business Law placed Private Placement Guidelines on its website; helping the concept quickly gain widespread acceptance and active use through the legal community.

-The agency later adopted Regulation S, incorporating the most important elements of Morgenstern’s proposal into a “safe harbor”.
+The agency later adopted Regulation S, incorporating the most important elements of Morgenstern’s proposal into a “safe harbor” exemption for such transactions.

-Even if an offering is exempt from SEC registration, the anti-fraud provisions (e.g. monetary liability) may apply based on an amorphous, subjective standard.
+Even if an offering was exempt from registration, the SEC’s anti-fraud provisions (e.g. monetary liability) could apply based on an amorphous, subjective standard leading to widespread confusion and lack of predictability.

-Marc created a novel, unprecedented four-by-four “matrix” composed solely of objective variables, and employing a standard nomenclature for analysis.
-The combination correctly predicted the actual judicial outcome in ~95% of cases.
+Marc created a widely-cited four-by-four “matrix” composed solely of objective variables which employed a standard analytical nomenclature.
+The combination predicted the actual judicial outcome in ~95% of cases.

 The Impact of Sarbanes-Oxley on Mid-Cap Issuers